ForRepoForks/OMS-GUI/README.md

    ```

 6. **Access API documentation:**
-   - Open [http://localhost:5000/swagger](http://localhost:5000/swagger) in your browser for Swagger UI and endpoint documentation.
+   - Open [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) in your browser for Swagger UI and endpoint documentation (default Docker setup).
+   - If running in Visual Studio or with a different Docker port mapping, the port may vary (e.g., https://localhost:32773/swagger/index.html).

 ---